 The Gender of Globalization: Women Navigating Cultural and Economic Marginalities.
 Co-editor, with Nandini Gunewardena.
 Santa Fe, NM: School for Advanced Research Press.
 2007.

 NAFTA Stories: Fears and Hopes in Mexico and the United States.
 Boulder, CO: Lynne Rienner Publishers.
 2001.

 More than Class: Studying Power in U.S. Workplaces.
-Editor, and Introduction.
-Series in the Anthropology of Work.
-Albany: SUNY Press.
+Editor.
+Albany: SUNY Press Series in the Anthropology of Work.
 1998.